OpenSight/janus-cloud/README.md

 - Calculate the workload of the Janus server
 - Support post the status/workload statistic to multi HTTP URL

-Note: the process of the Janus server can be started and maintained by the other system tools or system administrator manul, instead of Janus-sentinel.
+Note: the process of the Janus server can be started and maintained by the other system tools or system administrator manual, instead of Janus-sentinel.
 In this case, Janus-sentinel is only responsible for monitoring Janus server's status by its WebSocket API.
 But this approach is not a good idea.

 4 Plugins of Janus-proxy
 ------------------------------

 Janus-proxy is composed of many plugins, and the business logic of Janus-proxy is implemented by these plugins.
-The folloing plugins are provided within Janus-proxy by now.
+The following plugins are provided within Janus-proxy by now.

 ### echotest

 This is a trivial EchoTest plugin which is only used for test and show plugin interface of Janus-proxy.
-It provide devlopers a scketch for plugin
+It provide developers a skeleton for plugin

 ### videocall

 This is a simple video call plugin which allow two WebRTC peer communicate with each other through the medium Janus server.
-It achieves the same funciton and outputs the same APIs with the videocall plugin of Janus server, as well as it can distribute the workload among the backend Janus servers.
+It achieves the same function and outputs the same APIs with the videocall plugin of Janus server, as well as it can distribute the workload among the backend Janus servers.
 Moreover, Janus-proxy also can be scaled out for videocall plugin to handle much more video calls.
 Different WebRTC peers may be assigned to different Janus-proxies which is able to communicates with each other through admin interface.

 ### p2pcall

 This is an other video call plugin, very similar to the videocall plugin, except that two WebRTC peer communicate with each other in p2p mode.
-It outputs same APIs like the videocall plugin, and also make Janux-proxy be able to scaled out to handle more video call.
-Howerver no backend Janus servers is need to handle the media stream, because the WebRTC peers transmit the media data with each other directly.
+It outputs same APIs like the videocall plugin, and also make Janus-proxy be able to scaled out to handle more video call.
+However no backend Janus servers is need to handle the media stream, because the WebRTC peers transmit the media data with each other directly.

 ### videoroom

 This is a plugin implementing a videoconferencing SFU, just like videoroom plugin of the Janus server.
 It tries to keep almost the same API with the videoroom plugin of Janus server, and scale it out by distributing different publishers to different backend Janus server, so that Janus-proxy can support more publishers in one videoconferencing room than single Janus server.
-Constrast to the vidroroom plugin of Janus server, there are some limitations below on this plugin to simplify the code.
+Contrast to the videoroom plugin of Janus server, there are some limitations below on this plugin to simplify the code.

 - rtp_forward not support
 - audiolevel_event not support